 As you’re sitting in the helicopter thinking about your miraculous escape, you realise that something doesn’t feel right.
-The bad guy is supposed to learn something from the prequels, and this escape was too easy.
+This escape was too easy.
 Then you see it.
 Strapped onto the helicopter is another bomb!

 Once again the rules are the same.
-You have to keep the helicopter moving at the same speed and you can move north/south and east/west, except this time you can also move up and down.
+You have to keep the helicopter moving at the same speed and you can move north/south and east/west.
+But this time you can also move up and down.
 This makes three dimensions.
 These three dimensions are sometimes referred to together as ‘space’.

-The helicopter rockets upwards, still travelling at 50 miles an hour, but going north at 25 miles an hour and upwards at 25 miles an hour.
+The helicopter speeds away, still travelling at 50 mph, but going north at 25 mph and upwards at 25 mph.